MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-shloadindirectstring.md

 </table></span></div>

 </li>
 <li><b>Package name and resource ID</b><pre class="syntax" xml:space="preserve"><code>@{PackageFullName?resource}</code></pre>
 The string is extracted from the Resources.pri file stored in the app's root directory of the package identified by <i>PackageFullName</i>, using the <i>resource</i> as a locator.
 The retrieved string is copied to the output buffer and the function returns S_OK.
 The string is extracted based on the app's environment or <a href="https://msdn.microsoft.com/bab9ae0f-8609-494d-b943-7905eed8ee93">ResourceContext</a>.

 <div class="alert"><b>Note</b>  This string must refer to a package installed for the current user.
 If it does not, the call will fail.</div>
 <div> </div>
 An example of this type of indirect string is shown here.
 In this example, the reference name is fully-qualified, but it contains no namespace (for example, "resources").
-The deployment stack expands the name to look for it in all namespaces.

-<div class="code"><span codelanguage=""><table>
-An example of this type of indirect string is shown here.
-In this example, the reference name is fully-qualified, but it contains no namespace (for example, "resources").
 The deployment stack expands the name to look for it in all namespaces.<div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>